KevJohBer/Sweetkeebz-Forum/README.md

 ### About Page

+Clicking the "about" label on the navbar will take you to the about page.
+The about page contains information about the website, its history and goals.

 ### Create Post

 Clicking the "create post" label on the navbar will take you to a form.
 Here you have to choose a title for your post.
 Then you can choose to add some text to your post or add an image to your post.
 When picking an image, the image will be displayed so you can preview it to make sure it is the correct image being uploaded.
 Both text and image are optional.
 You are required to input a Title, the form will display an error message if the input is invalid.
 If the post is not related to keyboards or the post is inappropriate then it can be removed by an admin.